 Art patron Dorothy McClatchey commissioned a brooch for the Fernbank Natural History Museum which was featured on the cover of Lapidary Journal.
 In 1998, I was chosen by AGTA to judge the “Cutting Edge” Competition where the highest skilled artisans present their most valuable and unique hand-cut gems and minerals.

 In 2000 after 13 successful years, I closed Illumina’s doors.
-Now I divide my year between my private jewelry studios in Ithaca, New York and Atlanta, GA and continue to work with the finest diamonds and colored stones that the earth reveals.
+Now I divide my year between my private jewelry studios in Ithaca, New York, and Atlanta, GA, and I continue to work with the finest diamonds and colored stones that the earth reveals.